reTHINK-project/dev-service-framework/docs/manuals/development-of-protostubs-and-msg-nodes.md

 |----------|---------|---------------------------------------------------------------------------------------------------------------------|
 | identity | IDToken | An optional identity token that can be used to authenticate this stub connection against the backend messaging node |

-The disconnect method is used to explicitely disconnect a stub from its messaging node.
+The disconnect method is used to explicitly disconnect a stub from its messaging node.
 Such a disconnect can be used to release and clean up resources in the stub and also on the backend side in the messaging node.

 `disconnect()`